Defending a challenge to a will

-You may learn of a potential challenge because a caveat has been entered against the estate or you may receive a solicitor's letter putting you on notice of the claim.
-Either way, it is important to ascertain what is being alleged and what evidence exists before deciding on what position you want to adopt.
+You may find out about the challenge because a caveat has been entered against the estate or you may receive a solicitor’s letter notifying you of the claim.
+Either way, it is important to clarify what is being alleged and what evidence exists before deciding on your response.

 We are specialists in disputed wills and are highly experienced in defending challenges.
 For an example of the type of work we carry out you can read this case study of a will challenge that was successfully defended.

-In this short article we look at the grounds for challenging a will and the issues that arise when defending a challenge.
+In this short article we look at the grounds for challenging a will and how to defend a challenge to a will.

 Grounds for challenging a will

-Whilst there are many different grounds upon which a will can be challenged, the most common are:-
+While there are many different grounds on which a will can be challenged, the most common are:-

 1. failure to comply with formalities;